quantleaf/query/API.md

 Currently one text can only be translated into one query.

 *options* > *nestedConditions (Optional)*

-If false, disables ability to use OR and nested conditions in the query (nested conditions are the ones that you can build with OR and parenthesis)).
+If false, disables ability to write 'or' and nested conditions in the query (nested conditions are the ones that you can build with 'or' and parenthesis)).
 Default value is true.

 **Overall limitations: Total number of fields has to be less than 250.
 If the *concurrencySize* is greater than 1 then you can not calcuate the total number of fields by summing the fields of each schema, instead write and perform a test request and see whether you schemas are compatible with this limit.**